-The Wake Soil and Water Conservation District shall review the soil erosion and sedimentation control plan and submit any comments and recommendations to the town within 20 days after the soil and water conservation district received the soil erosion and sedimentation control plan or within any shorter period of time as may be agreed upon by the soil and water conservation district and the town.
-Failure of the soil and water conservation district to submit its comments and recommendations within 20 days or within any agreed upon shorter period of time shall not delay final action on the plan.

-The town will review each complete soil erosion and sedimentation control plan submitted to them and within 30 days of receipt thereof will notify the person submitting the plan that it has been approved, approved with modifications, approved with performance reservations, or disapproved.
-Any type of approval shall be indicated by the town's executing the letter of plan approval to the applicant.
-The letter of plan approval is issued only after the tree protection fencing (if applicable to the project) is inspected and approved by the town's planning and community development department.
-Failure to either approve, approve with modifications, approve with performance reservations, or disapprove a completed soil erosion and sedimentation control plan within 30 days of receipt shall be deemed approval.
+The Town will review each complete soil erosion and sedimentation control plan submitted to them as part of the construction plan review during the technical review committee (TRC) process and within 30 days of receipt thereof will notify the person submitting the plan of the status of the review and provide an itemized listing of the outstanding comments that it has been approved, approved with modifications, or disapproved.
+The approved construction drawings will serve as the approval until the letter of plan approval is issued.
+The letter of plan approval is issued only after the Financial Responsibility and Ownership form and the performance guarantee are provided.
+Failure to either approve, approve with modifications, or disapprove a completed soil erosion and sedimentation control plan within 30 days of receipt shall be deemed approval.
 Disapproval of a plan must specifically state in writing the reasons for disapproval.
-The town must approve, approve with modifications, or disapprove a revised plan within 15 days of receipt, or it is deemed to be approved.
-If, following commencement of a land-disturbing activity pursuant to an approved soil erosion and sedimentation control plan, the town determines that the plan is inadequate to meet the requirements of this article, the town may require any revision of the plan that is necessary to comply with this ordinance.
-Failure to approve, approve with modifications, or disapprove a revised erosion control plan within 15 days of receipt shall be deemed approval of the plan.
+The town will review each complete revised plan submitted to it as part of the construction plan review during the technical review committee (TRC) process and within 15 days of receipt thereof will notify the person submitting the revised plan that it has been approved, approved with modifications, or disapproved, and will provide an itemized listing of the outstanding comments.
+Failure to either approve, approve with modifications, or disapprove a complete revised plan within 15 days of receipt shall be deemed approval.
+If, following commencement of a land-disturbing activity pursuant to an approved soil erosion and sedimentation control plan, the Town determines that the plan is inadequate to meet the requirements of this article, the Town may require any revision of the plan that is necessary to comply with this ordinance.
 If land disturbing activities are not initiated within one year from the date of the letter of plan approval, plan approval shall expire and a new plan submittal is required.
 The approval of an soil erosion and sedimentation control plan is conditioned upon the applicant's compliance with federal and state water quality laws, regulations and rules pursuant to G.S.
 113A-61(b)(1).
 Documentation of compliance with federal and state water quality laws, rules and regulations from the regulating agency shall be submitted at the request of the plan reviewer.

 Any soil erosion and sedimentation control plan submitted for a land-disturbing activity for which an environmental document is required by the North Carolina Environmental Policy Act (G.S.
-113A-1 et seq.) shall be deemed incomplete until a complete environmental document is available for review.
-The town shall promptly notify the person submitting the plan that the 30-day time limit for review of the plan pursuant to subsection (h) of this section shall not begin until a complete environmental document is available for review.
+113A-1, et seq.) shall be deemed incomplete until a complete environmental document is available for review.